SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Using SuperGLUE

-Further, to ensure reasonable credit assignment since SuperGLUE builds very directly on prior work, we ask the authors of submitted systems to directly name and cite the specific datasets that they use, \textit{including the SuperGLUE datasets}.
-We will enforce this as a requirement for papers listed on the leaderboard.
+To ensure reasonable credit assignment, because we build very directly on prior work, we ask the authors of submitted systems to directly name and cite the specific datasets that they use, \textit{including the benchmark datasets}.
+We will enforce this as a requirement for papers to be listed on the leaderboard.